azoulaynoam/ecommerce_exam/README.md

     - Home: /
     - Excel Import: /import

- Thank you very much for your time :D
+ Thank you for your consideration :)